 As summer begins to unfold, one way to stay cool as a cucumber is to keep a hearty stock of the same on hand, chilling in your refrigerator!

 On a physical level, this wondrous and revivifying vegetable not only cools the body on even on the most sweltering summer day, but also promises to purify it as well: Cucumbers also considered a wonderful digestive aid when added to any dish.
-Share a free sample Career Strengths Reading.
-What are your strongest talents at work?
-The answers await with this unique reading!
+Share a free sample Sexual Soul Mates Reading.
+This hot and steamy reading for two will help you uncover your deepest desires and enhance your connection as a couple.

 And if you've visited any upscale spa, you probably know cucumbers also have a restorative effect on skin as well.
 Thin slices of fresh cucumber floating in spring or distilled water are quite common, while slices placed over the eyelids restore elasticity and alleviate ocular strain.